siriusastrebe/syc/README.md

 ### Unverify

-You can unwatch an existing watcher:

-    syc.unverify(func, object)
+    syc.unverify(function, object)

 Object is an optional parameter.
-If its left blank, then all watcher that utilizes the function will be deleted.
+If blank, all verifiers that utilizes the function will be deleted.

 ## Helper Functions (Server Side)